exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: User Guide

 \subsection{Workflow Execution}

-\begin{enumerate} \item Populate the structure pool with initial templates or import from a supported materials database, in the Crystallographic Information File (CIF) format \item Edit the JSON input file specifying target elements, scaling factors, and workflow parameters. \item Prepare a Parsl configuration for the target computing platform. \item Launch the workflow via command-line or Python API, specifying node type and count (CPU/GPU). \item Monitor progress via logs; restart is possible from saved stages for long or batch jobs. \item Analyze the results in the output directory: stable/metastable candidates, updated convex hull, relaxed structures, property tables. \end{enumerate}
+Generally, a typical user follows the steps below to run an end-to-end \texttt{exa-AMD} workflow: \begin{enumerate} \item Populate the structure pool with initial templates provided in this work \cite{exaAMD-dataset} or import from a supported materials database. \item Edit the JSON input file described in Section \ref{subsec:configuration} specifying target elements and workflow parameters. \item Prepare a Parsl configuration for the target computing platform. \item Launch the workflow via command line or Python API. \item Monitor progress via logs; restart is possible from saved stages for long or batch jobs. \item Analyze the results in the output directory: stable/metastable candidates, updated convex hull, relaxed structures, property tables. \end{enumerate}